Do you want to know the famous artist copyright infringement cases and how they handled them?

 Napster was a peer-to-peer file-sharing service that allowed users to share music files with each other, bypassing traditional music distribution channels.

 In 2012, the makers of the Bollywood movie ‘Barfi!’ found themselves embroiled in a plagiarism lawsuit controversy when the grandson of renowned Indian filmmaker Bimal Roy sued them for allegedly copying elements of his grandfather’s 1955 film ‘Jalsaghar’.
-The plaintiff claimed that several scenes and characters from ‘Barfi!’ bore a striking resemblance to those in ‘Jalsaghar’.

 In 2016, the makers of the Bollywood movie ‘Mohenjo Daro’ faced accusations of plagiarism when an American writer sued them for allegedly copying his unpublished novel.
-The writer claimed that the movie’s plot, characters, and even some dialogue had been lifted from his work without his permission or credit.

-In 2018, a tattoo artist based in Mumbai filed a lawsuit against Indian movie star Hrithik Roshan, alleging copyright infringement.
 The artist claimed that Roshan had used one of his tattoo designs without permission in the movie ‘Krrish 3’.
 The design in question was a tribal tattoo that appeared on Roshan’s character in the film.

 The Statute of Anne, also known as the Copyright Act 1710, was an important milestone in the development of copyright law.
-It was enacted by the British Parliament to address the rampant piracy and unauthorised printing of books that was prevalent at the time.
+It was enacted by the British Parliament to address the rampant piracy and unauthorised printing of books that were prevalent at the time.

 The law granted authors and publishers a limited monopoly over their creative works, giving them the exclusive right to print and distribute their works for a period of 14 years.
-This marked a significant departure from previous laws that had granted monopolies to printers, rather than authors.
+This marked a significant departure from previous laws that had granted monopolies to printers rather than authors.

 Baker v.
 Selden was a landmark copyright case that helped to clarify the scope of copyright protection for ideas and systems.